OVERVIEW: The Dalio Foundation focuses on the northeast, especially New York City and Connecticut where the foundation is located.

-The Dalio Foundation has also supported a number of different higher education institutions in New York.
-NYU's Tisch School of the Arts has received at least $4.5 million, much of it to endow the Dalio Talent Identification Fund for film students.
-Dalio, in fact, is a member of the Tisch School of the Arts Dean's Council and has a track record of supporting New York University.
-In recent years, the foundation has also supported Cooper Union and New York Cornell Medical Center.
+The Dalio Foundation also supports a number of different higher education institutions in New York.
+NYU's Tisch School of the Arts has received funding to endow the Dalio Talent Identification Fund for film students.
+Dalio also funds New York University, Cooper Union, and New York Cornell Medical Center.

-In a past year, $3 million went to the Robin Hood Foundation towards supporting programming between that outfit and Grameen America.
-Ray, Barbara and other family members support a wide range of interests, including social enterprises, medical research with a special focus on the heart and mind, brain science, meditation, and music heritage with an emphasis on jazz and blues.
+The foundation has also funded programming between the Robin Hood Foundation and Grameen America.
+Foundation support also goes to a wide range of interests, including social enterprises, medical research with a special focus on the heart and mind, brain science, meditation, and music heritage with an emphasis on jazz and blues.

 Dalio also might be moving into public policy.
-A large $10 million grant went to Volcker Alliance, a recently created New York based outfit dedicated to "rekindle intellectual, practical, and academic interest in the implementation of policy and serve as a catalyst for sustained government improvement."
+The foundation has funded Volcker Alliance, a New York based organization dedicated to "rekindle[ing] intellectual, practical, and academic interest in the implementation of policy and serv[ing] as a catalyst for sustained government improvement."
 The Volcker Alliance was launched in 2013 by former Federal Reserve Board Chairman Paul A. Volcker.
-Volcker has given Dalio and Bridgewater high praise in the past, and according to an Economist article, claimed that Dalio "has a bigger staff, and produces more relevant statistics and analyses, than the Federal Reserve.”
+Volcker gives Dalio and Bridgewater high praise, and according to an Economist article, claims that Dalio "has a bigger staff, and produces more relevant statistics and analyses, than the Federal Reserve.”

 1 Glendinning Pl.